Thursday, January 11, 2018

 To integrate anew the excluded

 4) Personal questions

-• To proclaim the Good News means to give witness of the concrete experience of Jesus that one has.
+• To proclaim the Good News means to give witness to the experience of Jesus that one has.
 What does the leper announce?
 He tells others the good that Jesus has done to him.
-Only this!
-And this witness leads others to accept the Good News of God which Jesus brings to us.
-Which is the witness that you give?
+This witness leads others to accept the Good News of God which Jesus brings to us.
+What is the witness that you give?

-• To take the Good News to the people, it is not necessary to be afraid to transgress the religious norms which are contrary to God’s project and which make communication, dialogue and the living out of love difficult.
-Even if this causes difficulty for the people, as it caused difficulty for Jesus.
+• To take the Good News to the people, it is not necessary to be afraid of transgressing the religious norms which are contrary to God’s plan and which make communication, dialogue, and the living out of love difficult, even if this causes difficulty for the people as it caused difficulty for Jesus.
 Do I have this courage?